How Many Americans Have a Will? One Survey Says Only About 32%

-The impact of age.
 About 80 percent of Americans over the age of 72 have prepared legal documents that direct their assets.
-However, younger demographic groups are far less likely to have these plans settled.
-Consider these stats:

 Why Everyone Needs a Will or Trust

-Wills or trusts prevent a court from taking the reins in distributing your assets.
-If you don’t have end-of-life plans in place, the court has full power to decide how your assets are distributed, and this may not match your wishes.
+Wills and trusts prevent a court from taking the reins in distributing your assets.
+If you don’t have end-of-life plans in place, the court has full power to decide how your assets are distributed — regardless of your wishes.

 Barry E. Haimo, Esq.

 Strategic Planning With Purpose®